 Customer feedback in shaping communication styles

 Another company collected the feedback from its customers and after reviewing what drove the feedback, noticed that they had been receiving very negative feedback about the customer service attitude and messaging style.
-They rewrote the templates that customer service team had been using using and provided extra coaching on better customer experience.
+They rewrote the templates that customer service team had been using and provided extra coaching on better customer experience.

 Customer feedback in adjusting services